syncfusion-content/xamarin-docs/Xamarin/CircularGauge/scales.md

 ## Setting maximum labels

-The [`MaximumLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~MaximumLabels.html) property defines the count of the scale labels in the 100 pixels.
-By default, the maximum labels for 100 pixels is 3.
+The [`MaximumLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~MaximumLabels.html) property defines the count of the scale labels in 100 pixels.
+By default, the count of maximum labels for 100 pixels is 3.

 {% tabs %}